Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 Your plant has insects and is not very happy.
 You have to treat your plant right away.
 There is no other way to resolve the problem.
 Luckily, you have a solution – a treatment.

-The treatment will cause the insects to either flee or be forced off the plant.
-So, take heed to find an appropriate area for the plant to be treated.
+The treatment will cause the insects to flee and force them off the plant.
+So, find an appropriate area for the plant to be treated.
 Insects jumping off for safety onto your carpet or furniture or other indoor plants is not an effective means.
 The perfect place is outside in the shade (avoid extremely hot or cold weather.)

 By going outside, you can use a hose.
 Spraying the plant with forceful hose water can remove about 85 percent of the bugs.
 But, be careful not to hurt the plant by spraying too hard.
 Use your judgment.
 Be kind to your plant.
 If some insects continue to stay on the plant, you’ll get them with the solution used in the treatment.